-Key/CSP Name Description Security Officer Master Key (SMK) The storage key for the SO; a 24-byte TDES key that is randomly generated for the SO on the module.
-This key is used to encrypt all sensitive attributes of all private objects owned by the SO.
-The USK/SMK is stored encrypted using an AES key, which is the first 32 bytes of the User/SO PED Key Authentication data (plus optional PIN).
-Global Storage Key (GSK) 24-byte TDES key that is the same for all users on a specific Luna PCM KE.
-It is stored encrypted with USK and SMK.
+Key/CSP Name Description Global Storage Key (GSK) 24-byte TDES key that is the same for all users on a specific Luna PCM KE.
 It is used to encrypt permanent parameters within the non-volatile memory area reserved for use by the module.
+Encrypted, as part of the UAV and SOV, by the key taken from the PED key data.
 Secondary Global Storage Key (SGSK) 24-byte TDES key that is the same for all users on a specific Luna PCM KE.
-It is stored encrypted using USK and SMK.
 It is used to encrypt non-permanent parameters (parameters re-generated for every module initialization) within the non-volatile memory area reserved for use by the module.
-Token or Module Wrapping Key (TWK) A 4096-bit RSA private key used in the cloning protocol.
+Encrypted, as part of the UAV and SOV, by the key taken from the PED key data.
+Token or Module Wrapping Key (TWK) A 2048-bit RSA private key used in the cloning protocol.
 Stored in the Param area; encrypted with the GSK.
-Token or Module Wrapping Certificate (TWC) 4096-bit RSA public key certificate, corresponding to the TWK, used in exchange of session encryption key as part of the handshake during the cloning protocol.
+Token or Module Wrapping Certificate (TWC) 3 Based on the Hardware Origin Certificate (HOC).
+The TWC3 is a 2048-bit RSA with SHA-256 certificate.
+The TWC3 is signed by the private key corresponding to the HOC.
+Used in exchange of session encryption key as part of the handshake during the cloning protocol.
 Stored as plaintext in the Param area.
+Hardware Origin Key (HOK) A 4096 bit RSA private key used to sign certificates for other device key pairs, such as the TWC3.
+It is generated at the time the device is manufactured.
+Encrypted using the GSK and stored in the Param area.
+Hardware Origin Certificate (HOC) A 4096-bit RSA with SHA-256 certificate.
+The X.509 public key certificate corresponding to the HOK.
+It is signed by the Manufacturing Integrity Key (MIK) at the time the device is manufactured.
 U Key 24-byte TDES key used in conjunction with the auth code for a firmware update to derive a key used to decrypt the firmware update image when it is loaded into the module.
 Used for backwards compatibility purposes with earlier firmware versions.
 Stored in the Param area.
 Token or Module Variable Key (TVK) 24-byte TDES key stored in a dedicated non-volatile RAM.
-It is used to encrypt authentication data stored for autoactivation purposes.
+It is used to encrypt authentication data stored for auto- activation purposes.
 The non-volatile RAM is actively zeroized in response to a tamper event.
+This setting is not used in a standalone configuration.
 Masking Key AES 256-bit key stored in the Param area.
 It is generated on the HSM at initialization time.
 It is used during masking operations Manufacturer's Integrity Certificate (MIC) 4096-bit RSA public key certificate corresponding to the Manufacturer's Integrity Key (MIK) held at SafeNet.
 Used in verifying Hardware Origin Certificates (HOCs), which are generated in response to a customer function call to provide proof of hardware origin.
 Stored as plaintext in flash.
 Manufacturers Verification Key (MVK) 4096-bit Public key counterpart to the Manufacturer's Signature Key (MSK) held at SafeNet.
 Used to verify the digital signature on a firmware update image.
 Stored in flash as plaintext.
 Device Authentication Key (DAK) 2048-bit RSA private key used for a specific PKI implementation requiring assurance that a key or a specific action originated within the hardware crypto module.